zheng129/programming-languages/appendix-programming-languages.md

 - [Idris](http://docs.idris-lang.org/en/latest/tutorial/index.html)

 which is not only a proof assistant but also a fully fledged functional programming language about which it is said that Idris is what Haskell would look like if Haskell had been designed with dependent types.
+In my view Isabelle makes it easier to bring maths on the machine whereas Idris (and Coq and Agda) are a more natural starting point from a programmers perspective as they directly implement the the paradigm "proofs=programs".

 #### Programming languages that have been chosen (thanks for getting things started!)